Code-Chops/MagicEnums/README.md

     public static readonly Permission ReadAndWrite  = CreateMember(Read | Write);
 }
 ```

-This example shows the usage of a flags enum.
-Note that member *ReadAndWrite* flags both *Read* and *Write*.
-Flags enums offer extra methods:
-- `GetUniqueFlags()`: Gets the unique flags of the provided value.
-- `HasFlag()`: Returns `true` if a specific enum member contains the provided flag.

 ### String enums
 Sometimes you only need an enumeration of `strings` (for example: names).
 In this case the underlying numeric value is not important.
 Magic string enums helps you achieving this: